gamblevore/speedie/README.md

 * Works natively with Jeebox...
 Learn how to use Jeebox!
 * Not controlled by big-tech.

-Speedie has been written as a passion project with a large amount of hacker-mentality.
+Speedie has been written as a passion project with a large amount of hacker-mentality.ack

 If you'd like to support the ongoing development of Speedie, consider [sponsoring through GitHub](https://github.com/sponsors/gamblevore).